-In 2018, Council endorsed "Phasing out Single Use Plastics for Council operations".
-A policy will be implemented across Council operations, which includes engagement with businesses and the community, to help reduce and improve the environmental impact of single use plastic.
-Programs towards this gal have since commenced and will expand in 2020.
+In 2018, Council endorsed "Phasing out Single Use Plastics for Council operations and events".
+The Single Use Policy is designed to ban plastic bags, balloons, plastic water bottles and straws in Council operations and events.
+Council will also engage with businesses and the community to help reduce and improve the environmental impact of single use plastic.
+Programs towards meeting this goal have since commenced and will expand in 2020.

-This initiative builds on the continuous litter and community programs to reduce litter from our town centres and from entering our waterways.
+This initiative builds on the continuous litter and community programs to reduce litter from our City and from entering our waterways.
 Such as the 'Zero litter to River by 2030' motion also passed by Council in 2019.